ejdingal/getting-started/README.md

 You'll need a hawaii.edu email address to join on your own, but you can [email](greyhats@hawaii.edu) us for an invitation if you don't have one.

+Check out the following [link](https://slackmojize.herokuapp.com/) to make any image into a slack emoji :D

 ## 4. Join the Github Organization
 Some of the materials and projects we work on will be hosted on Github.
 We have created an organization to organize some of our assets.